ohbm/osr2020/join.md

         <td class="join" style="width:70%;">
             <p>
                 The OSR program will be broadcast via Crowdcast.
 To prepare, you can <a href="https://www.crowdcast.io/" _target="_blank">create a free account</a>, and find out more about <a href="https://docs.crowdcast.io/en/articles/651701-attendee-quick-reference-guide" _target="_blank">how to attend a Crowdcast event</a>.
-                On the <a href="OHBM OS-SIG's Crowdcast page" _target="_blank">OHBM OS-SIG's Crowdcast page</a>, you can access the list of all upcoming OSR events.
+                On the <a href="https://www.crowdcast.io/ossig2019" _target="_blank">OHBM OS-SIG's Crowdcast page</a>, you can access the list of all upcoming OSR events.
 Follow the account to receive event updates.
-Passwords to access the broadcasts will be emailed to [registered](#register) participants.
+Passwords to access the broadcasts will be emailed to <a href="../register" _target="_blank">registered</a> participants.
             </p>
             <p>
-                If Crowdcast is not available in your region, we will also be broadcasting on [Douyu](#douyu).
+                If Crowdcast is not available in your region, we will also be broadcasting on <a href="./#douyu" _target="_blank">Douyu</a>.
             </p>
         </td>
     </tr>